krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 distributed across items and across time itself.

-Indeed, as Shaler Stidham notes in his preface to his proof of Little's Law [@stidham72]:  "... there are many who feel that L = λW is such an ' obvious' relation that a rigorous proof is superfluous: at most a heuristic argument is required."
+Indeed, as Shaler Stidham notes in his preface to his proof of Little's Law [@stidham72]: "... _there are many who feel that L = λW is such an 'obvious' relation that a rigorous proof is superfluous: at most a heuristic argument is required_."

-He goes on to say, "..heuristic arguments can be deceptive.
-In any case, they are not particularly instructive when they ascribe the validity of the result to properties that out, upon rigorous examination, to be superfluous, while failing to document the influence of properties that turn out to be essential. "
+He goes on to say, "..._heuristic arguments can be deceptive.
+In any case, they are not particularly instructive when they ascribe the validity of the result to properties that turn out, upon rigorous examination, to be superfluous, while failing to document the influence of properties that turn out to be essential._" [^-misconceptions]

-When it comes to the number of ways in which Little's Law is commonly misunderstood or mis-characterized, this observation is indeed very astute, and even half a decade after its writing, this largely remains true.
+[^-misconceptions]: Stidham's point is especially important because Dr. Little's original proof of the law relied on probabilistic and stochastic process assumptions that have proven to be entirely superfluous to understanding why Little's Law works.
+Yet, because the standard formulation of the law still uses these assumptions, it is widely believed that "Little's Law" only applies to queueing systems and stochastic processes.
+While it certainly applies to those systems, its scope is much, much more general—a point that Stidham makes in a rather understated way.

 In this post we will examine sides of this argument, the formal mathematical one and the heuristic one.
 We will begin with the heuristic one to build intuition and focus on the mathematical ones to understand how to operationalize the law with rigor.